reshmabidikar/reshmabidikar.github.io/2020/05/constructors-in-inheritance.md

 ## Scenario 1 - Base class has a constructor

-When the base-class has a constructor, creating an object of the sub-class results in automatic invocation of the base class constructor.
-Consider the following code snippet:
+When the base-class has a constructor, creating an object of the sub-class results in automatic invocation of the base class constructor.Consider the following code snippet:

 ```
 public class Animal{